Manuel Pellegrini: Manchester City

 On 29 October 2014, City were defeated 2–0 by Newcastle United in the League Cup, thus failing to defend their title.
 On 24 January 2015, Pellegrini's men were knocked out of the FA Cup, after a 2–0 loss to Championship team Middlesbrough.

 Despite sharing the top spot in the Premier League on New Year's Day, Manchester City suffered a dip in form in the second half of the season and claimed just 18 points from a possible 36.
 City were also knocked out of the Champions League in the round of the last 16 for a successive season, following a 3–1 aggregate defeat to Barcelona.

-On 7 August 2015, Manchester City announced that Pellegrini had signed a one-year contract extension, which would keep him with the club until June 2016.
+On 7 August 2015, Manchester City announced that Pellegrini had signed a one-year contract extension, which would keep him with the club until June 2017.
 Pellegrini commented: "I am proud to manage Manchester City and am therefore very pleased to have agreed to this contract.

-On 1 February 2016, Manchester City confirmed Pellegrini would be leaving in June, at the end of his contract, and that Pep Guardiola would be taking over for the 2016–17 season.
+On 1 February 2016, Manchester City confirmed Pellegrini would be leaving in June, at the end of his original contract, and that Pep Guardiola would be taking over for the 2016–17 season.
 Pellegrini left Manchester City with the fifth-highest win percentage in Premier League history.